Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

 \section{The quasigeostrophic model}

-The model setup aims to distill some challenges we have encountered with rare event algorithms across the hierarchy.
-We first recognized the need for advance splitting (or ``trying early'') in the context of an aquaplanet GCM \citep{Frierson2007gray}, in which ensembles dispersed too slowly to meaningfully amplify the bursts of rainfall deposited by passing midlatitude cyclones.
-A minimal surrogate model replicating this challenge was found in Lorenz-96 \citet{Lorenz1998optimal}, which provided a testbed for the first working version of TEAMS and a recognition of an ``optimal advance split time'' \citep{Finkel2024bringing}.
+The model setup aims to distill some challenges we have encountered with rare event algorithms.
+We first recognized the need for advance splitting (or ``trying early'') to sample extreme precipitation in an aquaplanet GCM \citep{Finkel2026rare}.
+A minimal surrogate model replicating this challenge was found in Lorenz-96 \citep{Lorenz1998optimal}, which provided a testbed for the first working version of TEAMS and a recognition of an ``optimal advance split time'' \citep{Finkel2024bringing}.
 There is a huge gap in model complexity between Lorenz-96 and the GCM (see Table \ref{tab:hierarchy}), and we wish to test our idea in this middle ground where the target spatial location can have an effect.
 Lorenz-96, with a one-dimensional domain and homogeneous forcing, is too simple.
 For this reason, and to make closer contact with physics, we selected the two-layer QG model as a suitable intermediate between Lorenz-96 and the GCM.